senorprogrammer/spdx-racer/README.md

 > spdx-racer --files go,rs --license MPL-2.0
 ```

+will add

-will add `// SPDX-License-Identifier: MPL-2.0` to the top of all Go and Rust files that it finds.
+`// SPDX-License-Identifier: MPL-2.0`

+to the top of all Go and Rust files that it finds in the current directory.

 If the file already has a license entry, it ignores the file.